Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 The Solution

 It may be natural, but it’s definitely not something you want to end up in your underwear.
-Rael’s organic cotton micro thin liners are the perfect way to keep your underwear clean so you can feel comfortable all day.
+Rael’s organic cotton micro thin liners are the perfect way to keep your underwear clean so you can feel comfortable throughout the day.
 Our liners contain no harsh chemicals or dyes that could irritate delicate vaginal skin, and are so thin you’ll likely forget they’re there.

 The Takeaway